Thailand PDPA Summary: What Businesses Need to Know

 - The right to restrict processing

 What are the PDPA’s Consent Requirements?

 Similar to the GDPR, Thailand’s PDPA explicitly states that clear, express consent must be sought on or before the collection of personal information.
-The law goes to make it clear that the consent requests should not be misleading or deceptive.
+The law goes to make it clear that consent requests should not be misleading or deceptive.